Yamaha DX7 Technical Analysis

 The YM21280's pre-calculated sine wave lookup table is stored in logarithmic format.
 Using a novel mathematical trick known to anyone familiar with a slide-rule, storing the oscillator's wave data in logarithmic format allows for scaling the wave's amplitude without the need for multiplication5.
 Given the logarithmic identity: log(xy) = log(x) + log(y), storing the operator's wave and envelope data in logarithmic form allows for replacing the multiplication of the wave's amplitude with the envelope gain with a relatively cheap addition operation.
 To convert the product of this calculation from logarithmic to linear format, the OPS stores a lookup table of exponential values.

-The remarkably talented Ken Shiriff has been able to decapsulate the YM21280, and reverse-engineer its internal implementation.
+The remarkably talented Ken Shirriff has been able to decapsulate the YM21280, and reverse-engineer its internal implementation.
 From his amazing research, we know that the OPS' sine ROM uses a clever delta encoding mechanism to reduce the amount of die space needed to store the lookup table.
 The full details of which are available in his blog.
 He has also been able to demonstrate that the final format of the sine table is a 14-bit fixed-point representation.

 Taking full advantage of the sine wave's symmetrical property, the OPS stores only a quarter of the sine's full period.
 This quarter can be flipped and mirrored to assemble the full sine wave.
-Ken Shiriff's decapsulation on the OPS chip verified that the quarter log-sine table consists of 1024 samples, with a fully assembled sine wave having 40966.
+Ken Shirriff's decapsulation on the OPS chip verified that the quarter log-sine table consists of 1024 samples, with a fully assembled sine wave having 40966.

 The best description I've found of the process of constructing the operator samples from the sine and exponential tables has been made by the amazing Steffen Ohrendorf, who has documented the process for the OPL3 here in a brilliant, mathematically correct notation.

-Prior to Ken Shiriff's decapsulation of the YM21280, two studious engineers Matthew Gambrell and Olli Niemitalo were able to decapsulate the YMF262 (otherwise known as the OPL3, a nineties-era 2-operator Yamaha FM sound-chip designed for use within PC sound-cards), and read the binary ROM data encoded in the chip's die.
+Prior to Ken Shirriff's decapsulation of the YM21280, two studious engineers Matthew Gambrell and Olli Niemitalo were able to decapsulate the YMF262 (otherwise known as the OPL3, a nineties-era 2-operator Yamaha FM sound-chip designed for use within PC sound-cards), and read the binary ROM data encoded in the chip's die.
 Their work provided much of the publicly known information about the implementation of Yamaha's FM sound chips.

 Once the correct phase data has been calculated for each of the operators, the actual frequency modulation is performed.
 The sinusoidal output of one operator (described in the patent as f(ωmt)) is then used to modulate the phase angle7 (Kωt) of another operator acting as a carrier.
 In the patent's poetic flourish: "...the sine wave table provides an instantaneous amplitude value of the frequency modulated signal, i.e., sin {Kωt + f(ωmt)}".
 The service manual provides a surprisingly in-depth description of how data is stored in the OPS' internal registers during the synthesis process (considering that no datasheet for the EGS or OPS is publicly available).
 Describing the process used in several different distinct algorithms in detail.